percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

    This option accepts a string argument that specifies the directory where the incremental backup will be combined with the full backup to make a new full backup.
 It is used with the :option:`--incremental` option.

-.. option:: --incremental-lsn
+.. option:: --incremental-lsn=LSN

    This option accepts a string argument that specifies the log sequence number (:term:`LSN`) to use for the incremental backup.
 It is used with the :option:`--incremental` option.
 It is used instead of specifying :option:`--incremental-basedir`.
 For databases created by *MySQL* and *Percona Server* 5.0-series versions, specify the as two 32-bit integers in high:low format.
 For databases created in 5.1 and later, specify the LSN as a single 64-bit integer.

-.. option:: --log-copy-interval
+.. option:: --log-copy-interval=#

    This option specifies time interval between checks done by log copying thread in milliseconds.